eschava/broadlink-mqtt/README.md

 `pip install -r requirements.txt`

 ## Configuration
 By default, *broadlink-mqtt* will configure using parameters from `mqtt.conf`.
-This configuration file may be altered during a repository update, so another configuration file is provided for editing: `custom.conf`
+This configuration file may be altered during a repository update, so another configuration file is provided for editing: `custom.conf`.
+This will not be overwritten when updating *broadlink-mqtt*.

 `custom.conf` overrides `mqtt.conf`.
 Copy the contents of `mqtt.conf` into `custom.conf` and continue editing only `custom.conf`.